ecell/ecell4_base/README.md

 Installation
 -------------

-E-Cell4 does NOT support Python2.
+E-Cell4 does NOT support Python2 and Python3 32-bit.

-ecell4_base does NOT support `pip install` on Windows and Mac.
+`ecell4_base` package does NOT support `pip install` on Windows and Mac.
 Please use `conda` instead.

 ### Windows, Mac, Linux

 Install Miniconda with Python 3.7 for **64-bit** (from https://docs.conda.io/en/latest/miniconda.html)
-and run these commands on your Terminal app.
+and run the following command in Terminal app.
+(On Windows, Start Menu -> Anaconda3 (64-bit) -> Anaconda Prompt or Anaconda Powershell Prompt)

 ```
-conda install -c conda-forge ecell4_base
+conda install -c conda-forge ecell4
-pip install ecell4
 ```

 ### Linux environment where you can NOT use conda (For example Google Colab)

 We provide `ecell4_base` **wheel** package only for Linux.

+(On Linux) You can install (or upgrade) `ecell4_base` and `ecell4` with

 ```
-python3 -m pip install ecell4 ecell4_base
+python3 -m pip install ecell4 -U
 ```

 ### If you need to compile ecell4_base by yourself